-NPL has a world leading team of researchers working in this area.
-We help organisations to understand the impact of reliable temperature and humidity measurement on their processes, solve their challenging measurement problems and enable innovative improvements in measurement techniques.
+NPL has a world-leading team of researchers working on improving existing temperature measurement techniques, and developing new ones, in order to meet ever more demanding technological and industrial challenges.
+With the expertise that this research brings, we can also help organisations to understand the impact of reliable temperature measurement on their processes, solve their challenging measurement problems and enable innovative improvements in measurement techniques.
 Find out more about the research that we are doing in this area.